 \subsection{Data Description}

+Although there are several open traffic flow datasets, it isn't easy to collect road network data, traffic data and additional knowledge information including POI data and weather data of the same area for the same period altogether.
+Limited by the data acquisition and the difficulty of constructing the knowledge graph, the experiments in this paper are all based on one dataset from Luohu District, Shenzhen.
+However, due to the generality of our experimental setup, experiments can be easily validated in other cities as long as the dataset is given.

-The experiments in this paper are all based on taxi tracking data and multisource data from Luohu district, Shenzhen.
-The dataset contains taxi track data from January 1 to January 31, 2015 and the road network data, weather data, and POI data of each street.
-Our study area includes 156 road sections and 9 types of POIs: food services, enterprises, shopping services, transportation services, education services, living services, medical services, accommodation services, and others.
+The Shenzhen dataset contains taxi track data, the road network data, weather data, and POI data of each street from January 1 to January 31, 2015.
+The study area includes 156 road sections and nine types of POIs: food services, enterprises, shopping services, transportation services, education services, living services, medical services, accommodation services, and others.
 In addition, the weather data, including the temperature, weather conditions, wind speed, humidity, barometric pressure, and visibility, of the study area at 15 min intervals in January were crawled as auxiliary data.
 We classify weather conditions into five categories: sunny, cloudy, foggy, light rain, and heavy rain.
-Due to the difficulty of constructing the knowledge graph, we only conduct experiments on one validation dataset.
-Due to the generality of our experimental setup, the results can be extrapolated to the traffic data of other cities.